-Alisha Nelson, director of RecoveryOhio and the governor’s top drug policy advisor, was particularly instrumental in connecting all the threads and all the government departments to find a solution, Cauchon said.
+Alisha Nelson, director of RecoveryOhio and the governor’s top drug policy advisor, was instrumental in working with the Ohio Department of Health and the Ohio Department of Mental Health and Addiction Services to find a solution, Cauchon said.
 “She kept her cool and her eye on a solution even when things got testy, toes were stepped on and a considerable amount of money needed to be spent,” Cauchon said.

-The state pays $75 per Narcan kit, cheaper than the drug store price of $110 per kit but still close to $1 million for 12,000 kits headed to methadone clinics and $2 million for the additional Narcan purchases.
-Much of the Narcan will be purchased with federal money from the state Opioid Response grant provided to Ohio to response to our state’s high level of opioid overdose deaths.
+The state pays $75 per Narcan kit, cheaper than the drug store price of $110 per kit.
+Much of the Narcan is purchased with federal money from the state Opioid Response grant provided to Ohio in response to our state’s high level of opioid overdose deaths.

 Methadone: an increasingly important treatment in Ohio

 Methadone is a long-lasting opioid that is used treat opioid use addiction.
 Most patients using methadone previously injected heroin or fentanyl.

 Methadone is the most effective opioid treatment for reducing overdose death and other problems.
 However, it has been heavily regulated by the federal government since the 1970s and carries more stigma that its primary alternative, buprenorphine, usually sold in Ohio as Suboxone, a combination buprenorphine and naloxone.